-The anti-constitutional revolution of 1937 continues The supreme court, of the corporate United states, hands down Eire Railroad v.
+The Constitutional Counter-Revolution of 1937 continues The supreme court, of the corporate United states, hands down Eire Railroad v.
 Tompkins, overturning Swift v.
 Tyson: despite the plain wording of Article VII of Amendment, there is no federal common law.

 [restored 9/25/2020] Thanks to Jim Lorenz for his contributions to this entry.

-It is unnecessary to consider now whether legislation which restricts those political processes which can ordinarily be expected to bring about repeal of undesirable legislation, is to be subjected to more exacting judicial scrutiny. …
+It is unnecessary to consider now whether legislation which restricts those political processes which can ordinarily be expected to bring about repeal of undesirable legislation is to be subjected to more exacting judicial scrutiny under the general prohibitions of the Fourteenth Amendment than are most other types of legislation.
+On restrictions upon the right to vote [case citations deleted] on restraints upon the dissemination of information [case citations deleted] on interferences with political organizations [case citations deleted] as to prohibition of peaceable assembly [case citations deleted].

 Over the years, this explanation has been cited by courts to severely restrict individual rights, to those only listed in the Constitution, and those created by legislative fiat.
 Dwight Murphy, at Wichita State Law School, writes that this infamous “Footnote #4,” and the subsequent decisions that have cited it have become the third Constitution of the United States, the second being the three fraudulent “Reconstruction Amendments,” and the Constitution for the united States being the original.
 Footnote #4 is a constitution of equality, which derives its authority from the nation instead of WE THE PEOPLE, and governs as a democracy instead of as a republic.